Shimon Peres: Loss of Labor Party leadership and defection to Kadima

 Peres lost a bid for permanent leadership of the Labor Party to Amir Peretz in the November 2005 leadership election, held in advance of the 2006 elections.
 Peres received 40% of the vote to Peretz's 42.4%.

 Labor withdrew from the unity government on 23 November 2005.
 On 30 November 2005 Peres announced that he was leaving the Labor Party to support Ariel Sharon and his new Kadima party.
 In the immediate aftermath of Sharon's debilitating stroke days later (which left Sharon in a coma), there was speculation that Peres might take over as leader of the Kadima party; most senior Kadima leaders, however, were former members of Likud and indicated their support for Ehud Olmert as Sharon's successor.
 Labor reportedly tried to woo Peres to rejoin them.
 However, he announced that he supported Olmert and would remain with Kadima.
 Peres had previously announced his intention not to run in the March 2006 elections, but changed his mind.

 Peres resigned from the Knesset on 15 January 2006 due both to Attorney General Menahem Mazuz issuing a decision that ruled Peres and several others could not be appointed to ministerial posts by Prime Minister Olmert and because of a law that, due to him having switched parties, would have prevented him from running for the next Knesset if he remained an incumbent member of the Knesset.
 By that time, he had served in the Knesset for more than forty-six consecutive years.

 Peres was soon elected back to the Knesset in the 2006 election, this time as a member of Kadima.
-After the new Kadima-led government was formed, Peres was given the role of vice prime minister and minister for the development of the Negev, Galilee and Regional Economy.
+After the new Kadima-led thirty-first government was formed, Peres was given the role of vice prime minister and minister for the development of the Negev, Galilee and Regional Economy.